CorrelAid/hugo-website/content/en/contact.md

     link-color="ca-green-text"
     x="0"
 >}}
-    Manuel is in the final stage of his Master studies of political science at University Mannheim.
-Here, he joined CorrelAid in Fall 2017.
+    Manuel is an Associate Researcher at the Mannheim Centre for European Social Research.
+He joined CorrelAid in 2017.
 He’s particularly interested in making comprehensive data and complicated models understandable.
 For CorrelAid, he’s responsible for the contact for projects and partnerships.
 {{< /person >}}

 {{< person